Validating Supplier Data Payloads with Pydantic Models Permalink to this section

 quarantine_record = parse_validation_error(e, raw_payload)

-# Push to Kafka dead-letter topic or S3 quarantine bucket
+# push to a Kafka dead-letter topic or an S3 quarantine prefix

 from pydantic import TypeAdapter